 A personal injury claim will help victims of trucking accidents gain compensation for their injuries.
 Types of damages include:

-Contact the Atlanta truck accident attorneys at Butler Prather LLP LLP for help understanding the implications of a commercial vehicle accident.
+Contact the Atlanta truck accident attorneys at Butler Prather LLP for help understanding the implications of a commercial vehicle accident.
 We will help you determine the parties responsible and gain compensation for your injuries.
 We offer our legal services on a contingency-fee basis, which means you’ll only owe a fee if we win a settlement or court judgment.

 Don’t pay the price for someone else’s negligence.
 Contact us online or call us at 800-242-2962 today to schedule your free case evaluation.